← Back to 漢書

 使

 Wujiang Long, styled Junfang, came from Lanling in the Eastern Sea.
 Wang Yin staffed his headquarters and pulled Long up to remonstrant.
-He urged Chengdi to bring the King of Dingtao to the capital as heir apparent material.
+Near the end of Emperor Cheng's reign Long submitted a sealed memorial saying, "In high antiquity feudal lords were chosen to enter as dukes and ministers to reward merit and virtue; you should summon the King of Dingtao to lodge in the capital residence and thereby steady the four quarters."
 Chengdi did adopt the Dingtao prince; Long won Ji Province and Yingchuan.
 Ai made him metropolitan governor, then Bearer of the Mace.

 29